coffeecupcoding/lunar-lander/README.md

 https://www.atariarchives.org/basicgames/showpage.php?page=106

+I wrote this in honor of the 50th Anniversary of the Apollo 11 lunar landing, and as a fun short project.

 I have taken some liberties with the text output of the program but have tried to keep the same feel, and the calculations should be very similar.